sbd-community/handbook/docs/standards/eu/cra-overview.md

 | General-purpose library ([CRA Art.
 3 § 1][cra_art3]) | ✅ | | | |

 ### 4.2 Assessment Routes for Each Tier
-Once a manufacturer has determined their product's risk class using the tiers above, the next step is to identify the specific conformity assessment procedure required to earn the CE mark.
+Once a manufacturer has determined their product's risk class using the tiers above, the next step is to identify the specific conformity assessment procedure required to earn the CE mark ([EC FAQ 6.1–6.3][ec_faq]).
 The CRA lays out several distinct 'modules' or routes, and the path you must take is dictated directly by your product's classification.

 | Class | Conditions | Assessment Route |
 |---|---|---|